pulumi/registry/themes/default/content/registry/packages/aws/how-to-guides/bucketv2-migration.md

    `BucketV2` inputs such as `policy` and `accelerationStatus` are to be replaced by side-by-side resources `aws.s3.BucketPolicy` and `aws.s3.BucketAccelerateConfigurationV2`.

-2. Perorm this is not acceptable, consider using `pulumi import` to migrate manually instead as outlined in the "Avoiding replacement" section.
+2. To avoid replacing the buckets and risking data loss, we recommend manually migrating the Bucket resources via `pulumi import`

+3. If replacing buckets is not a concern for your use case, consider a simpler migration procedure with `pulumi up`

 ## Migrating with `pulumi import`